NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Crawling Form.md

 **Prerequisites** born of animal or born of celestial heritage
 * * *
 You can transform into a small animal or celestial creature to scurry and spy.
 You can Change Shape to assume a crawling form.
-While in crawling form, you gain the effect of a 1st-rank [[Pest Form|Pest Form]], except you can transform only into a shape matching your heritage; for example, if you were once were a wolf, you turn into a wolf puppy.
+While in crawling form, you gain the effect of a 1st-rank [[Spells/Pest Form|Pest Form]], except you can transform only into a shape matching your heritage; for example, if you were once were a wolf, you turn into a wolf puppy.

-*Source: Pathfinder Lost Omens: Tian Xia Character Guide* *ORC*
+*Source: Pathfinder Lost Omens Tian Xia Character Guide* *ORC*